 If you have access to a retirement account through your work, sign up for it ASAP.
 Your employer will automatically deduct the money from your paycheck and put it in a tax-advantaged investment account meant to help you build a nest egg.

 This contribution means a slightly smaller paycheck, but the benefits can be big down the road.
 Also, be sure to take advantage of an employer’s match, if there is one.
 It’s basically money that, in some cases, could double part of your own investment.

-If your employer doesn’t match your contribution, it still can be worth it to begin setting aside money now, even if it’s just $100 per paycheck.
+If your employer doesn’t match your contribution, it still can be worth setting aside money now, even if it’s just $100 per paycheck.
 Use our investment calculator to see the difference.
 Here’s one scenario:

-As you can see, if you contribute $100 per biweekly paycheck to your retirement account, you could more than double it at 62.
+As you can see, if you contribute $100 per biweekly paycheck to your retirement account, you could more than double your nest egg at age 62.
 That’s assuming a 6% average annual return and that you start saving at age 22 instead of 32.

 As you earn more money, you can increase your contributions to boost your long-term wealth.

 Check out other perks offered by your employer such as health insurance or public transportation programs that you could pay for on a pretax basis, which will help lower your taxable income.